EMPAT94/empat94.github.io/gs/v1/intro.md

 KNIGHT - Base Class

-Sword wielding swashbuckler, adept at mêlée combat; very high stamina and strength attributes with the ability to use quick skills in addition to sword, and keep up a good defence at the same time.
+Sword wielding swashbuckler, adept at mêlée combat; very high strength attribute with the ability to use quick skills in addition to sword, and keep up a good defence at the same time.

 SCOUT - Base Class

-Highly agile and stealthy, they generally prepare for the arrival of main party - be it by securing the route ahead or scoping out the enemy camp for potential incursion points.
+With high agility and stealth attributes, generally prepare for the arrival of main party - be it by securing the route ahead or scoping out the enemy camp for potential incursion points.

 HEALER - Base Class

-With a good leg up on intelligence and stamina attributes, healers take care of their health - and that of others, by topping it off with pre-defined skills or customized spells.
+With a good leg up on intelligence and endurance attributes, healers take care of their health, and that of others, by topping it off with pre-defined skills or customized spells.

 CRAFTSMAN - Base Class

-Low but well-rounded attributes, get an extra utility skill on each level up.
-Create or modify items, enchantments and structures right up from raw materials.
+Low but well-rounded attributes, get an extra utility skill on each Class upgrade.
+Create or modify items, enchantments and structures from scratch with the right materials and skills.

 ARCHER - Base Class